The Book That Shaped Valérie Glatigny: Facing Animals, Ethics, and the Power of Song

 Valérie Glatigny still likes to sing the songs included in her collection. ©camiere ennio

 Where the story gets funny is when Valérie Glatigny admits without any embarrassment that she sings completely out of tune!
 A book of songs put forward by someone who “sings like a saucepan” (sic), it’s not common… “Yes, precisely, she retorts.
 In the group, judgments disappeared.
-Each and everyone could find their place according to their strengths.
+Each and everyone might find their place according to their strengths.
 And the weaknesses were rather funny, in this benevolent climate.”

 So we imagine “Zygène, Bon pied bon œil” (his totem – it’s a red butterfly – and his qualifier), singing at the top of his voice at the wake and even risking a few guitar chords, for years.
 “I was bad at lashing and cooking, but very good at organizing myself, finding solutions to a problem, reacting well in the event of an accident, reading a map.
-It was there that I learned everything about myself.”
+It was there that I learned everything regarding myself.”

 “Without hesitation, Stewball by Hugues Aufray”